 Final Thoughts on Void Cheques

-By ordering your book of cheques from your financial institution and keeping them on hand, when you need one, all you have to do is tear one out, void it, and give it to whoever needs it.
+Order a book of cheques from your financial institution and keep them on hand; when you need one, all you have to do is tear one out, void it, and give it to whoever needs it.

 FAQs on Void Cheques